Eight Forest Lane

 Chocolate Pavlova

-A crisp and chewy chocolate meringue filled with rich pockets of dark chocolate, served with a silky whipped coconut cream, more chocolate and vibrant fresh raspberries.
-The perfect extra special and decadent twist on this summer classic.
+My Dad used to make this chocolate pavlova for every single special occasion when I was growing up!
+It has a crisp and chewy chocolate meringue filled with rich pockets of dark chocolate, layered with whipped cream and fresh raspberries.
+It's the perfect extra special and decadent twist on this Aussie summer classic.

 Print Pin Rate